carpentries/lesson-development-training/episodes/objectives.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+![
+In this episode we will begin the first step of our iterative design process: defining the skills and knowledge we want learners to leave with.
+](./fig/cldt-step-1.svg){
+alt="An overview of the iterative process of lesson design and development, adapted from Nicholl's five phases, with step 1, 'Define desired learning outcomes' highlighted." width="67%"
+}

 At this stage of the training, you should have a clear idea of who the target audience is for your lesson,